If you have any questions, please call our professional team on 0800 464 0164

 What is an IVA?

 Individual Voluntary Arrangement plans (IVA) are a type of debt solution designed to enable people in England, Wales and Northern Ireland to pay back some of their debt and ultimately become free of debt.
+But how do you get an IVA and how does it work?
 Legally binding, an IVA enables you to make an affordable payment each month over an agreed period; usually 5-6 years.
 As long as you keep to the agreement and make your payments on time, your creditors will not be allowed to take any further action against you and at the end of the agreed period you will be free of any remaining debt.
 Like any debt repayment plan, there are both pros and cons to an IVA.
-Debt Advice Bureau can of course help you see what these are in relation to your personal circumstances and show you how to get an IPA plan that is best-suited to your personal situation and requirements.
+Debt Advice Bureau can of course help you see what these are in relation to your personal circumstances and show you how to get an IVA plan that is best-suited to your personal situation and requirements.

 How does an IVA work?